 No, this isn’t an attempt at a joke.
 This is what greets you in the entryway of The Rustic in Dallas Texas.
-All good signs that they mean smoky business when it comes to Texas BBQ.
+All good signs that they mean smoky business when it comes to Texas barbecue.

 In a large warehouse space with polished cement floors, industrial style tables, a giant bar area and a backyard concert stage this restaurant screams “Friday Night Party” spot.
 There are a reported 40 beers on tap, 30 of them local craft beers, as well as local spirits and wines.

 Today isn’t a Friday though.
 It’s a Sunday night, and the place is packed – so much so that there was a line up at the door and there isn’t even a concert on!

-A backyard concert stage in a BBQ restaurant
+A backyard concert stage in a barbecue restaurant

 Yes, we are in Dallas Texas after all and Dallas is known for doing it BIG.
 They even have signs all over the city proclaiming it!

 If you are a fan of country music then you’ll already be familiar with one of the owner’s of The Rustic — Pat Green, a local Texan, regularly performs here in what they call “Pat’s Backyard”.

 With big trees, picnic tables, fire pits and patio lanterns strung through the trees this looks like a great place to kick back, and hang out for a while.

 But we aren’t here for the music — we’re here for the food.
 Everything is made daily from scratch and features Gulf seafood and local produce and local ranch-raised beef.